-La. woman denied an abortion for fetus without skull says she’ll seek the procedure out of state
+La. woman, denied an abortion for fetus without skull, says she'll seek the procedure out of state

 The confusion surrounding Louisiana’s law comes as doctors across the U.S. have expressed concern over physicians having to navigate strict abortion bans perceived as vague or unclear.

 The issue of reproductive rights is usually split along party lines nationally, with Republicans favoring abortion bans.
-But, in Louisiana, Democrats have been leading the charge.
+But in Louisiana, Democrats have been leading the charge.

 In 2006, it was a Democratic Louisiana state senator who sponsored the "trigger law" that would automatically ban abortions unless the pregnancy threatened the woman’s life.
 Then-Gov. Kathleen Blanco, a Democrat, signed the law, well before Roe v.
 Wade was in serious danger of being overturned by the high court.

-In 2019, the Louisiana Democratic governor, John Bel Edwards, signed a bill that prohibits abortion "of an unborn human being with a detectable heartbeat."
+In 2019, Louisiana's Democratic governor, John Bel Edwards, signed a bill that prohibits abortion "of an unborn human being with a detectable heartbeat."
 The measure was sponsored by a Democrat, former state Sen. John Milkovich.

 Then, also in 2019, Jackson carried a bill that would allow Louisiana voters to decide on a constitutional amendment stating that no provision of the state constitution protects a right to abortion or requires the funding of abortion.
 It passed, Edwards signed it, and voters approved it in 2020.

-Jackson, a Democrat, said she asked the Louisiana Department of Health to communicate the medical futility exception to Woman's Hospital attorneys, telling them that the hospital could legally perform the procedure on Davis.
+Jackson, a Democrat, said she asked the Louisiana Department of Health to communicate the medical futility exception to Woman's Hospital attorneys, telling them the hospital could legally perform the procedure on Davis.

-However, Crump said the law is racist and classist, affecting mostly women who are Black and are people of color.
+However, Crump said the law is racist and classist, affecting mostly women who are people of color or low-income.
 Despite the clarification by the state, Crump said his client plans to get the abortion elsewhere.

 "The attorney general did contend that the law is clear, to which we say the law is clear as mud.
-Every woman's situation is different and subject to interpretation," Crump said, in response to a reporter's question about why Davis was going out of state to get an abortion that would fall within the Louisiana law's exception.
+Every woman's situation is different and subject to interpretation," Crump said in response to a reporter's question about why Davis was going out of state to get an abortion that would fall within the Louisiana law's exception.

 "So, of course, medical professionals don't want to risk prison or having to pay hundreds of thousands of dollars in fines for making the wrong call.
 Who would just take somebody's word for it when their liberty is in jeopardy?”